Vector - The Other Stuff

 • operator!= const

 Easy comparison operators.
-Optionally you can provide the other comparison operators.
+Optionally, you can provide the other comparison operators.

 Final